Graduates from the MSc in International Human Resource Management will typically pursue positions such as:

 We aim to provide our students with interaction across a wide range of businesses, gaining valuable insight into their operations, advice from their key decision makers as well as the opportunity to work on ‘real life’ projects proposed by our industry partners.

 The Student Development Team is on hand to help you build your confidence and networking skills.
 By involving our alumni and network of corporate contacts, we are able to ensure that the activities are industry-relevant and give you the opportunity to build your own professional and global networks.

 In addition to the Student Development team, there are a number of other services and societies across the university which may help with your professional development, such as:

-- Chartered Institute of Personnel & Development (CIPD) - local and national events
+- Chartered Institute of Personnel and Development (CIPD) - local and national events

 - The Business School's speaker series